mrazomej/phd/src/chapter_01/section_02_gene_reg.md

 (B) Example of the qualitative analysis of the mRNA dynamics via a 1D phase-portrait.
 The differential equation governing the dynamics contains two
 terms: a constant production rate given by $r_m$, and a degradation rate
-$\gamma_m m$ that depends on the current mRNA count.
-The main plot shows each of the components in the $m$ vs $dm/dt$ plot.
-Since $r_m$ does not depend on the current number of mRNA it gives a straight production rate as a function of $m$.
+$\gamma_m m$, which depends on the current mRNA count.
+The main plot shows each of the components in the $m$ vs. $dm/dt$ plot.
+Since $r_m$ does not depend on the current number of mRNA, it gives a straight production rate as a function of
-The total degradation rate depends linearly with the mRNA copy number, giving a line with slope $\gamma_m$.
+$m$.
+The total degradation rate depends linearly on the mRNA copy number, giving a line with slope $\gamma_m$.
 When the two components are equal (bot lines crossing), we obtain the steady-state mRNA value $m_{ss}$.
 The bottom line shows a qualitative schematic of the flow of the system towards this steady state.
-The further $m$ is from $m_{ss}$, the faster it moves towards this point as schematized by the size of the arrows.
+The further $m$ is from $m_{ss}$, the faster it moves towards this point as schematized by the arrows' size.
 (C) Example of mRNA dynamics for different initial conditions.
-Over time all curves converge to the steady-state mRNA value $m_{ss}=r_m/\gamma_m$.
+Over time all curves converge to the steady-state mRNA value
+$m_{ss}=r_m/\gamma_m$.
 For this plot $\gamma_m = 1$ and $r_m/\gamma_m = 10$.
+The
+[Python code
+(`ch1_fig01C.py`)](https://github.com/mrazomej/phd/blob/master/src/chapter_01/code/ch1_fig01C.py)
-The [Python code (`ch1_fig01C.py`)](https://github.com/mrazomej/phd/blob/master/src/chapter_01/code/ch1_fig01C.py) used to generate part (C) of this figure can be found on the thesis [GitHub repository](https://github.com/mrazomej/phd).](ch1_fig01){#fig:ch1_fig01 short-caption="Minimal model of gene expression"}
+used to generate part (C) of this figure can be found on the thesis [GitHub repository](https://github.com/mrazomej/phd).](ch1_fig01){#fig:ch1_fig01 short-caption="Minimal model of gene expression"}

-So far our model assumes a simple constant transcription rate $r_m$; let us expand this term a little further in order to include regulation by a transcriptional repressor further down the road.
-We knot that for a transcriptional event to take place the RNA polymerase (RNAP) must bind to the promoter region and undergo a series of irreversible steps such as opening the double helix to initiate the copying of the DNA sequence into mRNA [@Browning2004].
-If we assume these irreversible steps take place in a much longer time-scale compared to the initial binding and unbinding of the RNAP on the promoter, we can separate these two events in different terms.
-In particular we can write that the mRNA production happens with a rate
+So far, our model assumes a simple constant transcription rate $r_m$; let us expand this term a little further to include regulation by a transcriptional repressor further down the road.
+We know that for a transcriptional event to occur, the RNA polymerase (RNAP) must bind to the promoter region and undergo a series of irreversible steps, such as opening the double helix to initiate the DNA sequence's copying into mRNA [@Browning2004].
+If we assume these irreversible steps take place in a much longer timescale compared to the initial binding and unbinding of the RNAP on the promoter, we can separate these two events in different terms.
+In particular, we can write that the mRNA production happens at a rate
 $$
 \text{mRNA production} = r_m \cdot p_{\text{bound}},
 \label{eq:mRNA_prod}
 $$
-where we split the original production term into two steps: $p_{\text{bound}}$, the probability of finding an RNAP bound to the promoter, and $r_m$ which captures all of the downstream irreversible steps that take place once the RNAP is engaged in a transcriptional event.
+where we split the original production term into two steps: $p_{\text{bound}}$, the probability of finding an RNAP bound to the promoter, and $r_m$ which captures all of the irreversible downstream steps that take place once the RNAP is engaged in a transcriptional event.
 A way to think about it--relevant to what I am doing right now as I type my thesis--is to think that the speed at which I type this document has to do with two things: The probability of me being actively working on these notes times the rate at which I type these notes once I engage in the activity.
-The reason this splitting makes sense is because we can include the effect of the regulation by a transcriptional repressor as a reduction of the time (the probability) that the RNAP can be bound to the promoter by effectively taking away probability mass.
-Futhermore, since we are assuming that the binding and unbinding of the RNAP happen at a timescale much faster than the downstream events, we can assume this binding reaction is in quasi-equilibrium, for which we can use the powerful theoretical framework of
+The reason this splitting makes sense is that we can include the effect of the regulation by a transcriptional repressor as a reduction of the time (the probability) that the RNAP can be bound to the promoter by effectively taking away probability mass.
+Furthermore, since we are assuming that the binding and unbinding of the RNAP happen at a timescale much faster than the downstream events, we can assume this binding reaction is in quasi-equilibrium, for which we can use the powerful theoretical framework of